Iaas, Paas, Saas are the major three major categories of cloud services.

 When using IaaS, ensuring that a service is up and running is a shared responsibility: the cloud provider is responsible for ensuring the cloud infrastructure is functioning correctly; the cloud customer is responsible for ensuring the service they are using is configured correctly, is up to date, and is available to their customers.
 This is referred to as the shared responsibility model.

 PaaS (Platform as a Service): provides an environment to build, test and deploy software applications.
+You focus on application development.
+Platform management is handled by Azure.
 This includes OS, Programming language execution environment, database, web server, etc. You don’t have to maintain OS or any system updates.

 Examples: AWS Elastic Beanstalk, Windows Azure, Heroku, Force.com, Google App Engine, Apache Stratos.